berlenzhang/power-outages-project/README.md

 ***Test Statistic*** : Difference in means between the word ‘west’ and ‘east’, contained in the `CLIMATE.REGION` column.

-***Significance level*** : 0.5%
+***Significance level*** : 0.05%

 *PERMUTATION TEST*

 For this hypothesis test we conducted a permutation test.
 In order to do this we first found the observed test statistic using Difference in means.
-To achieve this, we obtained all the values in the `ClMATE.REGION’ column that contains the word ‘west’ to find the average number of customers affected by the outage in the west region.
-We then did that for the word ‘east’ and found the observed mean difference of 13,795.49.
+To achieve this, we obtained all the values in the `ClMATE.REGION’ column that contains the string ‘west’ to find the average number of customers affected by the outage in the west region.
+We then did that for the string ‘east’ and found the **observed mean difference of 13,795.49**.

 *RESULTS*

-For the permutation test we conducted 1000 simulations of the test statistic and got a p-value of 0.286.
-Due to the significance level of 0.5%, we fail to reject the null hypothesis which suggests that on average, customers affected by power outages are the same in Eastern and Western climate regions.
+For the permutation test we conducted **1000 simulations** of the test statistic and got a **p-value of 0.286**.
+Due to the significance level of 0.05%, we fail to reject the null hypothesis, meaning their is nothing to suggest that the average customers affected in the Western climate regions is greater than the Eastern climate regions.

 Below is the Empirical Distribution of our permutation test.